ziadkassam/Exon/README.md

 Client> java -classpath target/classes haslab.eo.Client host port N noMsgs msgSize actors

 Note:
+- At the Server/Receiver side, the port should be 1234, on the Client/Sender side should be 3456
 - unidirectional: comType=1, bidirectional: comType=2
 - N: window of slots in advance
 - actors: number of simulated actors (virtual clients)